 - Living Or Family Room Addition: $20,000 – $80,000

 - Basement Addition: $50,000 – $100,000

 - Office Addition: $10,000 - $30,000

 - Deck Or Porch Addition: $5,000 - $20,000

 - Patio Or Sunroom Addition: $5,000 - $20,000

 - Bump Out or Micro-Addition: $10,000 - $50,000

 To get an exact price for your specific remodeling addition, get in touch with local contractors via ImproveNet.

 How To Save Money On Your Challenge Addition

 As you can see, additions are not cheap.
 At a minimum, you need to budget $5,000, and that’s for smaller additions.
 For entire rooms, you most likely won’t spend less than $20,000.
-Nonetheless, just like a Kitchen Remodel, Basement Remodel, Addition to Existing Structure, Bathroom Remodel, and Remodel Multiple Rooms, there are always a few shortcuts to save some cash and still get the quality addition you deserve.
+Nonetheless, just like a Remodel Multiple Rooms, Addition to Existing Structure, Bathroom Remodel, Kitchen Remodel, and Basement Remodel, there are always a few shortcuts to save some cash and still get the quality addition you deserve.